 In the first three quarters of 2009, the profitability for the Taiwan Stock Exchange (TWSE) listed and over-the-counter (OTC) listed companies rebounded (Chart 1.7), thanks to the ongoing global economic recovery.
-The average leverage ratio of both TWSE-listed and

-OTC-listed companies dropped due to contracting investments and decreasing liabilities.
+The average leverage ratio of both TWSE-listed and OTC-listed companies dropped due to contracting investments and decreasing liabilities.
 This reflects an improvement in their financial structures.
 Owing to diminished short-term liabilities and lower interest rates, a sound short-term debt servicing capacity is also reflected in the improved current ratio and interest coverage ratio.

-The non-performing loan (NPL) ratio of corporate loans continued to decline, driven by two key measures: (1) the Bankers Association of the Republic of China launched the Debt Renegotiation Relief Program; and (2) the Small and Medium Enterprises Guarantee Fund offered more guarantee facilities to SMEs with difficulties in obtaining funding
+The non-performing loan (NPL) ratio of corporate loans continued to decline, driven by two key measures: (1) the Bankers Association of the Republic of China launched the Debt Renegotiation Relief companies are as of the end of 2009 Q3.
+Sources: JCIC and TEJ.